konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 |---|-------|--------|------|----|---|
 |5	|2	|2	|Anno	|80.0	|01-Feb-2012|
 |2	|1	|2	|Robo	|100.0	|01-Jan-2012|

+- __Intersect__ takes the result of both the queries and returns all rows that are common to both result sets.
+- Resultant data would have distinct rows as it removes duplicates
+- The number, order of the columns and data types must be the same in all queries for it to work

 ### 22. What are the differences among ROWNUM, RANK and DENSE_RANK?
 __ROW_NUMBER()__ is an analytical function which is used in conjunction to OVER() clause wherein we can specify ORDER BY and also PARTITION BY columns.
 It assigns contiguous, unique numbers from 1-N to a result set.